 In Oregon, a death certificate must be filed with the county registrar within five days after the death and before the final disposition of the body.
-(Oregon Revised Statutes § 432.307.)
-Typically, the funeral home, mortuary, cremation organization, or other person in charge of the deceased person’s remains will prepare and file the death certificate.
-The easiest way to get copies of a death certificate is to ask the person or organization that files the certificate to order them for you at the time of the death.
-If you are the executor of the estate, you should ask for at least ten certified copies.
+(Oregon Rev. Stat. § 432.133.)
+Typically, the funeral home, mortuary, cremation organization, or other person in charge of the deceased person's remains will prepare and file the death certificate.
+The easiest way to get copies of a death certificate is to ask this organization to order them for you at the time of the death.

-If you need to order copies of a death certificate later, visit the website of the Oregon Public Health Division.
-From the PHD website, you can download a mail-in order form or find information about ordering death certificates in person, online, or by phone.
+If you need to order copies of a death certificate after some time has passed, visit the website of the Oregon Public Health Division.
+From there, you can find options for ordering death certificates in person, online, by phone, or by mail.

-When ordering death certificates, you must provide a photocopy of an acceptable form of identification, such as a government issued photo ID.
-The first certified copy of an Oregon death certificate ordered by mail costs $20; additional copies ordered at the same time cost $15 each.
-(Certificates ordered in person, online, or by phone are more expensive.)
+When ordering death certificates, you must provide a photocopy of an acceptable form of identification, such as a government-issued photo ID.
+Each certified copy of an Oregon death certificate ordered by mail costs $25; certificates ordered in person, online, or by phone are slightly more expensive.